The three predominant valuation techniques outlined by IFRS 13 are:

-(1) The terminal year represents cash flow projection beyond the period covered by the forecast.
-Usually, it is equal or close to the last year covered by the forecast.
+- The terminal year represents cash flow projections beyond the period covered by the forecast.
+Typically, it aligns closely with the last year covered by the forecast.

-(2) Revenue is declining as customers switch to competitors, no new customers are taken into account as this valuation relates to customer base at acquisition date only.
+- Revenue is declining as customers switch to competitors; no new customers are considered in this valuation, as it pertains only to the customer base at the acquisition date.

 Other inputs to the valuation are:

-- PGR (perpetuity growth rate) at -4.36% – estimated growth rate beyond period covered by cash flow projections (it will always be negative for customer base – see the comment for revenue under the table above).
+- Perpetuity Growth Rate (PGR) at -4.36% – the estimated growth rate beyond the period covered by cash flow projections.
+For a customer base, this will always be negative (see the second footnote under the table above).

-The calculation gives a total fair value of $2,231 m, which can be split as follows:
+The calculation yields a total fair value of $2,231 million, divided as follows:

 Relief from royalty method

-Relief from royalty method is used for valuations of assets that are subject to licensing, such as brands or patents.
-Under this method, the fair value of such an asset is calculated as a present value of royalties that would have to be paid to the hypothetical owner of the patent/brand.
+The relief from royalty method is employed for the valuation of assets that are subject to licensing, such as brands or patents.
+With this method, the fair value of such an asset is calculated as the present value of royalties that would need to be paid to a hypothetical owner of the patent or brand.

 Inputs to valuation techniques